mojochao/devbox-golang/README.md

 Docker or Kubernetes is useful.

-This git repository contains the artifacts necessary to build a containerized, terminal-based Golang development environment Docker image and push it to AWS ECR for use run locally in a Docker container or run remotely in a Kubernetes cluster pod.
+This git repository contains the artifacts necessary to build a containerized, terminal-based Golang development environment Docker image and push it to an image repository.
+The image can be run locally in a Docker container or run remotely in a Kubernetes cluster pod.

 Note that once started the devbox container is intended to be more "pet" than "cattle", more persistent than ephemeral.
 Any files copied to the devbox